 This review contains quotes from the book

 Yaa Gyasi‘s Homegoing is the best book breathing in 2016.
 I’ve never read a work of African-American literature as jaw-dropping as Gyasi’s debut.
 (But don’t take that the wrong way, I just really enjoyed this book!)

 Where do I begin.
 For starters, I initially read this book back in July, but I couldn’t quite formulate an opinion that would do this book justice the way I wanted.
 I’ve always avoided slave and oppressed narratives because, to be honest, those accounts are just too damn depressing for me to revisit again and again.
 I’ve been reluctant to read anything after The Bluest Eye by Toni Morrison since high school; I always considered it a painful meditation having to comb through the memories and horrific events my ancestors suffered at the hands of ignorance.

-It often pained me even more to learn about my history in middle school, about slavery and its brutality, and the constant reminder of “how things used to be back then.”
+It often pained me, even more so, to learn about my history in middle school, about slavery and its brutality, and the constant reminder of “how things used to be back then.”
 It hurt.
 Gyasi certainly cuts no corners on the gruesome nature of slavery and racism in her tale, either; though she displays a massive amount of forgivable honesty.

 The child had night terrors…she’d have scratches along her arms from where she’d fought invisible battles…Maybe Beulah was seeing something more clearly on the nights she had these dreams, a little black child fighting in her sleep against an opponent she couldn’t name come morning because in the light that opponent looked like the world around her.
 Intangible evil.
 Unspeakable unfairness.